-In accordance with Federal Aviation Regulation (FAR), 14 CFR Part 158.23, the Yakima Air Terminal is obligated to inform in writing, the air carriers operating at Yakima of its intent to submit an application to the FAA for authority to impose a PFC prior to the submission of the application to the FAA.
-This correspondence will fulfill this requirement, and the outline will follow Part 158.23(a) and (b).158.23(a)(1) In accordance with Federal Aviation Regulation (FAR), 14 CFR Part 158.23, the Yakima Air Terminal is obligated to inform in writing, the air carriers operating at Yakima of its intent to submit an application to the FAA for authority to impose a PFC prior to the submission of the application to the FAA.
+In accordance with Federal Aviation Regulation (FAR), 14 CFR Part 158.23, the Yakima Air Terminal-McAllister Field is obligated to inform in writing, the air carriers operating at Yakima of its intent to submit a application to the FAA for authority to impose and use PFCs prior to the submission of the application to the FAA.
 This correspondence will fulfill this requirement, and the outline will follow Part 158.23(a) and (b).

 |PROJECT TITLE||PFC FUNDS||AIPS FUNDS||TOTAL||AIP Grant||Project Justification||Project Start Date||Project End Date|

-- The Yakima Air Terminal will request that air taxi/commercial operators be exempt from the charge.
+1. The Yakima Air Terminal-McAllister Field will request that air taxi/commercial operators be exempt from the charge.